clap-rs/clap/examples/tutorial_derive/README.md

 $ 04_02_validate_derive foobar
 ? failed
-error: Invalid value for '<PORT>': invalid digit found in string
+error: Invalid value "foobar" for '<PORT>': invalid digit found in string

 For more information try --help